paynl/woocommerce-plugin/readme.txt

 8. One platform for all payments.

 == Changelog ==
+= 3.22.2 =
+Added new payment methods
+Fixed an issue for downloadable products
 = 3.22.1 =
 Added validation for 4-decimal order amounts
 Added setting to enable stock updates on refund